Diego-Silva-02/StudyingLINQInCSharp/README.md

 # LinqTutorial

-Hello!

-My name is Krystyna and welcome to my GitHub.
+Hello, my name is Diego and welcome to my GitHub.

-This repository is part of my  "LINQ Tutorial: Master the Key C# Library" course, which you can find under this link: https://www.udemy.com/course/linq-tutorial-master-the-key-csharp-library/?referralCode=384B340D233F12F6A498
+This repository is a study of "LINQ Tutorial: Master the Key C# Library" course, which you can find under this link: https://www.udemy.com/course/linq-tutorial-master-the-key-csharp-library/?referralCode=384B340D233F12F6A498

 ## FAQ:

-### Q1: How do I download the files?
-A: If you're not familiar with GitHub and just want to download the entire solution, click the green button saying "Code", and then select the "Download ZIP".

-### Q2: What are the projects in this solution?
+### Q1: What are the projects in this solution?
 A: The solution consists of 4 main projects:
 #### LinqTutorial
 Contains the code shown in the course's videos.